simonmichael/hledger/hledger/Hledger/Cli/Commands/Register.md

 _FLAGS

+The register command displays matched postings, across all accounts, in date order, with their running total or running historical balance.
+(See also the [`aregister`](#aregister) command, which shows matched transactions in a specific account.)

+register normally shows line per posting, but note that multi-commodity amounts will occupy multiple lines (one line per commodity).

-The register command displays postings in date order, one per line, and their running total.
-This is typically used with a [query](#queries) selecting a particular account, to see that account's activity:
+It is typically used with a [query](#queries) selecting a particular account, to see that account's activity:

 ```shell
 $ hledger register checking